 Reflective practice & Continuous personal & professional Development

-As a registered BACP therapist I participate in continuous professional development, regular supervision & reflective practice.
+In line with BACP requirements I participate in continuous professional development, regular supervision & reflective practice.
 Counselling sessions are reviewed & evaluated to make sure they are helpful to my clients - please scroll down to read about my evaluation & positive testimonials.
 For my own healing & development I have participated in bereavement counselling, post traumatic stress counselling, person centred counselling and integrative counselling and monthly life coaching.
 I was an active member of a Jungian dream course and group in Sydney, Australia where focus was upon our supporting members of the group to understand and integrate the messages from our unconscious mind.
-I am a long term member of a therapist peer support group where I work on my own goals for personal development and emotional wellbeing.
+I am a long term member of a peer support group where I work on my own goals for personal development and emotional wellbeing.
 My own self care includes aerobic exercise, yoga, expressing feelings as a singer songwriter & musician & spending time with family, friends & pets.
-Mindfulness training has helped me with being a reflective practitioner, & to further process issues which have arisen in my personal life.
+Mindfulness training, heart math personal resilience training & my participation in a 3 Principles group have helped me with being a reflective practitioner, & to further process issues which have arisen in my personal life.

 Training, qualifications & experience

-I have completed a British Association of Counsellors and Psychotherapists (BACP) accredited course and I am a qualified Humanistic Integrative Counsellor (FdA Counselling) and a registered member of the BACP (British Association of Counsellors and Psychotherapists) with membership for the areas of counselling of Adults and Children and Young People); I abide by BACP standards & ethics.
+I have completed a British Association of Counsellors and Psychotherapists (BACP) accredited course and I am a qualified Humanistic Integrative Counsellor (FdA Counselling); I abide by BACP standards & ethics.